Tackling the $190 billion physical therapy market, Sword Health raises $8 million from Khosla Ventures

 Bento launched the company after identifying the lack of availability of good physical therapy when his brother was recovering from a car accident and needed access to better care.

 The company has a hardware solution that’s set up in consultation with a specialist either remotely or in the home.
-The specialist will monitor a user of Sword Health’s system of wearable devices on a tablet that’s equipped with the company’s software.
+The specialist will use a tablet equipped with the company’s software to monitor a user of Sword Health’s system of wearable devices.
 After guiding a patient through a therapy session, the patient can then perform the exercises on their own in the comfort of their home.

-Since its launch the company has treated 1,000 patients with its technology, according to Bento.
+Since its launch, the company has treated 1,000 patients with its technology, according to Bento.

 Sword isn’t the only company that’s looking to cut costs for physical therapy.
 Another European transplant to U.S. shores, Hinge Health, grabbed a $26 million round about eight months ago to tackle the American market with digital treatments for musculoskeletal diseases.

-Sword, which has offices in New York, San Francisco, and Porto said that it would use the new money in part for clinical validation of its therapies.
-The company has already published a study in “Nature Scientific Reports”, which reviewed the efficacy of the company’s treatment regimen for patients who’d had total knee replacement surgeries.
+Sword, which has offices in New York, San Francisco and Porto, said it would use the new money in part for clinical validation of its therapies.
+The company has already published a study in “Nature: Scientific Reports,” which reviewed the efficacy of the company’s treatment regimen for patients who’d had total knee replacement surgeries.

 “We already proved we could make the impossible possible by developing a new technology many thought unthinkable,” said Bento, in a statement.
 “With this round we want to go from the possible to the inevitable.”